Mr-Nithil/dispensary_app/README.md

 # Dispensary App

-Dispensary app is an e-commerce application which I developed using node js and mongodb(atlas) to study on dockerization and pipeline creating using jenkins to get and understanding of DevOps.
+Dispensary app is an e-commerce application which I developed using node js and mongodb(atlas) to study on dockerization and pipelining using jenkins to get and understanding of DevOps.